Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 - SVPWM_GEN (`hsl_svpwm_duty`): SVPWM provides space vector PWM to calcualte phase ratio for the motor.

 There is also custom Motor control IP, which is responsible for the design specific glue logic and driving the motor's Gate Driver.
 The driver for this IP is a UIO based and the device will instantiate the UIO device for this IP.
 The userspace driver for this is implemented inside the motor control library in the control block.

+> Note: For CANopen implementation CAN driver is used from the default networking stack and is not detailed here.

 ### Device and Channel Attributes